datopian/aircan/README.md

 * Visit http://localhost:5000/dataset/aircan-example/ and see the resource named XXX.
 It will have data in its datastore now! 😄 💨

-### Autoload ...
+### Example 2a: Remote file to DataStore

+Same as example 2 but use this DAG instead:

+```
+cp aircan/examples/ckan-datastore-from-remote.py ~/airflow/dags/
+```

+Plus set a remote URL for loading.

+### Examples 3: Auto Load file uploaded to CKAN into CKAN DataStore

+Configure CKAN to automatically load.

 * Setup CKAN - see previous
 * Also install this extension in your ckan instance: ckanext-aircan-connector TODO instructions
 * Configure ckan with location of your airflow instance and the dag id (`aircan-load-csv`)

-#### Setup DAG

-Create the DAG for loading

-```
-cp aircan/examples/ckan-datastore-from-remote.py ~/airflow/dags/
-```

 #### Run it